Study PMP 2026 external context, AI, sustainability, and enterprise effects: materiality, governance, public trust, and impact traps.

 External context matters only when it changes a real project decision.
 A scenario might mention AI, sustainability, regulation, or market pressure as a distractor.
 The candidate still needs disciplined analysis.
 If the detail does not affect objectives, constraints, risk, value, or stakeholders, it may not change the answer.

 The habit is: notice, assess materiality, involve the right people, and update the response through the correct control path.
+That same habit applies whether the signal is AI, sustainability, regulation, market pressure, public trust, or a shift in strategic value.

 Scenario: A project team wants to use an AI tool to summarize customer interview transcripts before prioritizing product features.
 The interviews include sensitive customer information, and the project sponsor wants faster analysis because a competitor has just announced a similar product.